harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 * **Aamhi Doghi** - An unusual friendship between step mom and daughter.
 * **Smile Please** - Story of a young person suffering from Dementia
 * **Bonus** - A grandfathers way to make his grandson realize the difficulties faced by laborers
+* **GulabJaam** - Hero comes to Pune to learn about the traditional Maharastrian Cooking with a dream of openning a restaurant in London

 ## Gujarathi